01-edu/public/subjects/social-network/README.md

 ### Posts

-After a user is logged in he/she can create posts and comments, on already created posts.
+After a user is logged in he/she can create posts and comments on already created posts.
 While creating a post or a comment, the user can include an image or GIF.

 The user must be able to specify the privacy of the post: